NixOS/nix.dev/source/concepts/flakes.md

 Nix creates a [`flake.lock`] to pin dependencies.
 If these have inputs of their own, Nix will check _their_ lock files to find the versions to use.
-Using the same versions helps make sure programs work as intended, but inputs' `follows` field can override these.
+Using the same versions helps make sure programs work as intended, but you can override these.

 Flakes were proposed in [RFC 49], and introduced in a [blog post].

-Aliases to flakes can be stored in a [registry].
+Aliases to flakes are stored in a [registry].
 This can be extended by [command-line] or by {term}`NixOS` option [`nix.registry`].

 [^subset]: Flakes default to pure mode, isolating builds from the host environment.